A 10 Megahertz Spatial Light Modulator: Methods

 \subsubsection{Footprint scaling}

-The system footprint is primarily determined by the round-trip length of the second RIPA.
-To maintain a similar modulation bandwidth (i.e. frequency resolution of the second RIPA $f_{\mathrm{res}}=c/(N_x L_{\mathrm{r,t2}})\sim \text{MHz}$), the second RIPA round-length of a scaled-up device will be, actually, \textit{shorter} than the current design.
-This arises because light circulates $N_x$ times within the second RIPA.
-Under scaling, the attainable EOM aggregation bandwidth (tens of GHz) becomes the primary constraint rather than the physical footprint.
-Numerical analysis indicates that a $100\times100$ RIPA SLM with $1~\text{MHz}$ per-pixel bandwidth operates at a sweet point, with an aggregation bandwidth of $10~\text{GHz}$ and a meter-scale footprint of $L_{\mathrm{r,t2}}\sim 1.5~\text{m}$.
+The system footprint is primarily determined by the round-trip length of the second (and long) RIPA.
+To maintain a similar modulation bandwidth (i.e. frequency resolution of the long RIPA $f_{\mathrm{res}}=c/(N_x L_{\mathrm{r,t2}})\sim \text{MHz}$), the round-trip length of the long RIPA in a scaled-up device (\review{with increased $N_x, N_y$}) will be, actually, \textit{shorter} than the current design.
+Under scaling, the attainable EOM aggregation bandwidth (tens of GHz) becomes the primary constraint rather than the physical footprint, \review{which can be solved by stacking multiple EOM modules (see Supplementary Information)}.
+Numerical analysis indicates that a \review{$80\times80$} RIPA-SLM with $1~\text{MHz}$ per-pixel bandwidth operates at a sweet point, with an aggregation bandwidth of \review{$6.8~\text{GHz}$} and a meter-scale footprint of \review{$L_{\mathrm{r,t2}}\sim 3.7~\text{m}$}. \review{We also proposed a \emph{lens-free} design which would shrink the footprint of an $80\times80$ RIPA to about $10~\text{cm}\times 10~\text{cm}$.
+See the Supplementary Information for details. }

+To conclude, adopting a two-mirror geometry, MMAs, and nano-textured optics should reduce round-trip loss to $<1\%$.
+This improvement would support hundreds of round trips, enabling \review{$80\times80$} beam arrays in the near term, \review{with power handling capability up to 30~W}.